jbcodeforce/aws-studies/docs/playground/gettingstarted.md

 echo "<h3>Hello World from $(hostname -f) in AZ= $EC2_AZ </h3>" > /var/www/html/index.html
 ```

-Once launched, get the DNS name and try a curl or web browser to that HTTP address (not https).
+Once launched, from the console, get the DNS name or the public IP address and try a curl or use your web browser to that HTTP address (not https).

 ### Troubleshooting

-* Connection timeout: Any timeout (not just for SSH) is related to security groups or a firewall.
-This may also means a corporate firewall or a personal firewall is blocking the connection.
+* Connection timeout: Any timeout (not just for SSH) is related to security groups or a firewall rule.
+This may also mean a corporate firewall or a personal firewall is blocking the connection.
+Go to the security group and look at inbound rules.
 * `Permission denied (publickey,gssapi-keyex,gssapi-with-mic)`: You are using the wrong security key or not using a security key.
-* "Able to connect yesterday, but not today": When you restart a EC2 instance, the public IP of your EC2 instance will change.
+* "Able to connect yesterday, but not today": When you restart a EC2 instance, the public IP of your EC2 instance will change, so prefer to use the DNS name and not the IP @.

 ### SSH to EC2